Millionaire Statistics, Facts & Resources for 2020

 There are several methodologies used to determine an answer to this simple question, resulting in many different answers.
 Be sure to understand how the calculations were made so that it’s consistent with how you want to use the data.
 After much of our own research, below are the sources and statistics that we believe are the best.

-- This means that 7% of the U.S. adult population are millionaires
+- This means that about 7.6% of the U.S. adult population are millionaires

 - Which indicates that approximately 14% of U.S. households are in the millionaire club

-- The top six countries represent 72% of the world’s millionaires
+- These top six countries represent 70% of the world’s millionaires

 - If you’re a millionaire, you are in the top 0.6% of wealth for the world’s population